Unicorn Whale Narwhal – 23 Epic Narwhal Facts

 In the winter, narwhals sometimes suffocate, if there are not enough breathing holes in the ice.
 Narwhals can also get trapped in openings in the ice.

 However, there have been cases of narwhal entrapment in unusual places and seasons.
-The climate change melts the Arctic sea ice, and the ice conditions change unexpectedly.
+Climate change melts the Arctic sea ice, and the ice conditions change unexpectedly.
 The ice rafts can move differently than before, causing narwhals to get trapped more often.

 Human activities, such as oil and gas development, threaten the future of narwhals.